Skip to content

 4. One or more members within the board of the company have responsibility for sustainability?

-The company reports that the 'Board of Directors' advocate sustainable conduct in all its business operations.
+The company reports that the executive & non-executive directors advocate sustainable conduct in all its business operations.

 • Y